Discover the bestselling BillyOh Fraya Log Cabin

 Step 3: Paint the treated wood

-Once the primer is cured, apply your topcoat.
-Use water-based paint, as this variety adheres well to the treated wood.
+After the primer has cured, apply your topcoat using water-based paint.
 Wait for a few hours or, based on the paint manufacturer’s drying time, before adding the second coat.

 Round-up